 For a Serious Championship Round: Son Gual

 My most-played course on the island and the one I recommend most often for a proper test.
-Thomas Himmel's design sits in its own wind ecosystem in the hills above Palma — I've left my house on a calm morning and arrived at the first tee to find it blowing hard and staying that way for four hours.
+Thomas Himmel's design sits in its own wind ecosystem in the hills above Palma - I've left my house, full of confidence, on a calm morning and arrived at the first tee to find it blowing hard and staying that way for the whole round.
 The greens are fast, raised, and unforgiving.
-The bunkering is aggressive — enormous traps positioned exactly where slightly mishit shots go.
-The closing stretch from the 15th is genuinely outstanding.
+The bunkering is aggressive and makes strategy and ball striking need to be top level, and the closing stretch is genuinely outstanding.

 For the Most Scenic Round: Alcanada